Castro's Cuba and Mao's China: Communist regimes that never saw eye to eye

 - Castro's unwillingness to implement economic reforms is a lesson for China, says expert

-(CNN)When Cuban revolutionary leader Fidel Castro's death was announced on Saturday, China's President Xi Jinpeng remembered him as a "great person of our era."
+(CNN)When Cuban revolutionary leader Fidel Castro's death was announced on Saturday, China's President Xi Jinping remembered him as a "great person of our era."

 In a statement read out by a presenter on Chinese state-TV, Xi praised the founder of Communist Cuba.
 He said Castro had made "immortal historical achievements for the development of world socialism."